ember-learn/guides-source/guides/release/reference/syntax-conversion-guide.md

 ## Angle Bracket Syntax

-The [angle bracket invocation syntax (ABIS)](https://github.com/emberjs/rfcs/blob/master/text/0311-angle-bracket-invocation.md) is an alternative style of invoking components in templates.
+There are two ways to invoke a component in a template: classic invocation syntax (`{{my-component}}`), and [angle bracket invocation syntax]((https://github.com/emberjs/rfcs/blob/master/text/0311-angle-bracket-invocation.md)) (`<My Component />`).
-The difference between ABIS and classic invocation syntax (CIS) is syntactical and does not affect the semantics of invoking a component.
+The difference between them is syntactical and does not affect the semantics of invoking a component.
 Classic invocation syntax may also be referred to as curly invocation syntax.

 **Classic invocation syntax:**